 NLF: Boards must configure firewalls to block access to statewide prohibited technologies on all Board technology infrastructures, including local networks, WAN, and VPN connections.

-Personal Devices
+Technology-Enabled Personal Devices

+NLF: Boards must be aware that “technology-enabled personal devices,” also referred to as “personal devices” in this letter, are defined as a cell phone, laptop, tablet, desktop computer, or any other device capable of internet connectivity.

 NLF: Boards must adopt one of the following options related to personal devices:

-Implement a mobile device management platform that complies with the considerations in objective #2 of the Statewide Plan for Preventing Use of Prohibited Technologies; or
+Implement a “Bring Your Own Device” policy and mobile device management platform that complies with the considerations in objective #2 of the Statewide Plan for Preventing Use of Prohibited Technologies; or

 Prohibit the use of personal devices to conduct business related to TWC programs, including accessing any state or board-owned data, applications, nonpublic facing communications, and email accounts.

+NLF: Boards that implement a “Bring Your Own Device” policy must submit that policy to ciso@twc.texas.gov for approval.

+LF: Boards may allow the use of MiFi devices or other cellular wireless hotspots, as these devices cannot download prohibited software.

+NLF: Boards must prohibit the use of personal cellular smartphones or other smart devices as mobile hotspots for connecting to Board systems, as these devices can download prohibited software, unless the device has been approved through the “Bring Your Own Device” policy.

+Sensitive Locations

 NLF: Boards must identify, catalog, and label sensitive locations within Board and contractor offices by February 28, 2023.
-A sensitive location is any location—physical or logical (such as video conferencing or electronic meeting rooms)—that is used to discuss confidential or sensitive information.
+Aside from the guidance provided immediately below, a sensitive location may be determined to be any location—physical or logical (such as video conferencing or electronic meeting rooms)—that is used to discuss confidential or sensitive information, including information technology configurations, criminal justice information, financial data, personally identifiable data, sensitive personal information, and/or any data protected by federal or state law.

+NLF: Boards must be aware of the following regarding sensitive locations:

+Workforce Solutions Offices are already designed to protect the confidentiality of sensitive information, in accordance with WD Letter 02-18, issued March 23, 2018, and titled “Handling and Protection of Personally Identifiable Information and Other Sensitive Information.”

+All Workforce Solutions Offices should have some areas that are not designated as sensitive locations.
+These areas could include resource rooms, restrooms, cubicles, and public meeting spaces.

+Boards must not prohibit individuals from bringing personal devices into public areas.

-NLF: Boards must ensure that technology-enabled personal devices with prohibited technologies installed are not allowed in any sensitive location.
+Boards must ensure that technology-enabled personal devices are not allowed in any sensitive location.

+Public Board meetings must not be considered sensitive locations.
+Boards must not restrict access to personal devices—even devices with prohibited technologies—during public Board meetings.

 INQUIRIES:

 Send inquiries regarding this WD Letter to wfpolicy.clarifications@twc.texas.gov.